M0ngi/CTF-Writeups/2023/Hackfest Finals/README.md

 I wouldn't consider this a writeup, it's more of an analysis of an interesting function, `_dl_fini`.
 More details can be found below.
 We'll start with the challenge in order to get more context.

-note: Libc 2.31 is used for this.
+Note: Libc 2.31 is used for this.
+[Last section](Libc%202.35) will talk about exploitation in libc 2.35

 ### big boi warmup (pwn)